RB2Designs/RB2Designs/contactus.md

 ---
 layout: page
 title: Contact Us
-subtitle: Please direct all inquiries to RB2@shaw.ca by clicking on the mail ion below.
+subtitle: Please direct all inquiries to RB2@shaw.ca by clicking on the mail icon below.
 ---